PlayStation 4 system software: Graphical shell

 The PlayStation 4 uses the PlayStation Dynamic Menu as its graphical shell, in contrast to the XrossMediaBar (XMB) used by the PlayStation Portable and PlayStation 3, as well as the LiveArea used by the PlayStation Vita and PlayStation TV.
 It is named "Dynamic Menu" because the options it offers to players are context-sensitive, changing based on what a player is actually doing with their PlayStation 4 at any given time.
 This makes navigation simpler than the previous iteration.
 This dynamic menu can alter itself so that there's as little time as possible between the users placing a game in the disc drive and the actual gameplay beginning.

-The PlayStation 4's user interface attempts simplicity as a priority.
 The main place for entertainment options, the Content area, is prominently displayed with large square icons on a horizontal line arranged by the most recently used.
-Users can scroll through this gamer newsfeed in an alternating, brick-like formation reminiscent of the social media site Pinterest.
+Users can scroll through this gamer newsfeed in an alternating, brick-like formation.
 Many other main objects will display additional information when having the cursor selected on them.
 A game may have news updates or advertisements for its downloadable content.
-Recently played games receive tiles along with a number of mandatory items like the Live from PlayStation and the Internet Browser applications.
-Content icon customization and options on how to sort them would give players a way to mold the display to better suit their needs.
+Recently played games receive tiles along with a number of mandatory items, for example the Live from PlayStation and the Internet Browser application.

 Augmented Reality

-The augmented reality application, the Playroom comes pre-installed with the PlayStation 4 console.
+The augmented reality application, The Playroom, comes pre-installed with the PlayStation 4 console.
 It was demonstrated at E3 2013 and utilizes the Sony PlayStation Camera technology.
-According to Sony, it is a "fantastically fresh augmented reality entertainment experience", which has been created by combining the light bar located on the front of DualShock 4 controller with the PlayStation Camera.
+The game functions by combining the light bar located on the front of DualShock 4 controller with the PlayStation Camera.
 Players are allowed to produce a small floating robot called Asobi, who interacts with the players, scans their faces and shoots fireballs.
-Once the PlayStation Camera identifies the player with the help of the light bar on the front, a flick on the touchpad of the DualShock 4 controller brings up the augmented reality Bots function of the PlayRoom, which creates the illusion that there are hundreds of little bots inside the controller, which can be released simply with a tap on the track pad that functions like the PlayStation Vita.
+Once the PlayStation Camera identifies the player with the help of the light bar on the front, a flick on the touchpad of the DualShock 4 controller brings up the augmented reality Bots function of the PlayRoom, which creates the illusion that there are hundreds of little robots inside the controller, which can be released by tapping on the track pad.
 PS4 owners can view their smartphone or PlayStation Vita for drawing the object and flick it anywhere for the augmented reality Bots to play with.